 - an opportunity to work closely with others in helping relationships for mutual support.

 - theologically based education for ministry.

-A Reflection on the Befriender Ministry by Roberta Williams
+A Reflection on the Befriender (now Homebound) Ministry by Roberta Williams

 Who is your best friend?
 Most likely it is someone you trust who listens to you in such a way that you feel understood, valued, cared for, and loved.
 That friend doesn’t give you advice or solve your problems but listens to you.
 By allowing you to talk about your feelings, that friend helps life your burden.